cedoula/Movies-ETL/README.md

 <br/>

 ## Summary
 The ETL function created collects and cleans movie data from different sources (Wikipedia JSON and Kaggle and ratings csv files).
-It transforms and merges the data and loads it into two updatable PostgreSQL dataset tables ready to be used by the hackathon participants.
+It transforms and merges the data and loads it into two updatable PostgreSQL dataset tables ready to be used by the hackathon participants for their analysis.